Cape Lisburne Air Force Station: Distant Early Warning Line support

-Cape Lisburne controlled five manned stations, two of them being classified as "Auxiliary" sites and three "Intermediate" stations.
+Cape Lisburne controlled five staffed stations, two of them being classified as "Auxiliary" sites and three "Intermediate" stations.
 The Auxiliary stations were similar to the main site at Cape Lisburne; the Intermediate sites having less personnel at them.
 The stations were made up of an AN/FPS-19 search radar, a high power L-Band radar consisting of two identical radar sets feeding a dual (back to back) antenna with a range of about 160 nautical miles.
 The sites had one 25-man module building for personnel who supported the radar, and an airstrip, although the length and capacity varied greatly, making frequent risky landings necessary at some sites.

 Each of the sites were staffed by civilian contract workers who had signed 18-month contracts, although they were visited by Air Force military personnel from Cape Lisburne frequently.

 With the signing of North American Air Defence Modernization agreement at the "Shamrock Summit" between Prime Minister Mulroney and President Reagan in Quebec City on 18 March 1985, the DEW Line began its eventual upgrading and transition becoming the North Warning System (NWS) of today.
 The intermediate sites were closed in 1963 due to the advancements in radar technology.
 Point Lay was closed in 1994 and Wainright in 2007 due to soil erosion & budget concerns.
 The closed sites were remediated by the Air Force around 1998, removing all abandoned military structures and returning the site to a natural condition.